JoseRoca/AfxNova/docs/File Management /Open and Save File Dialogs.md

 # OpenFileDialog class

-`OpenFileDialog`Cceates an dialog box that lets the user specify the drive, directory, and the name of a file or set of files to be opened.
+`OpenFileDialog`ceates an dialog box that lets the user specify the drive, directory, and the name of a file or set of files to be opened.

 # SaveFileDialog class